kurtlogan/three-reasons/PITCHME.md

    - Property of pure functional programming
    - Enables equational reasoning
-   - Can substitute function call with implementation
+   - Can substitute function call or value with implementation
    - Doesn't change meaning of program

 ---